220620NET/elizabeth-test/README.md

 Hello World!\
-This is my first attempt at exclusively using the terminal.
+This is my first attempt at exclusively using the command-line..

 {\ _ /}\
 ( • . •)\